Last updated March 2021.

 Traveling to Paris for the first time is not always easy for tourists, especially if you’re not from Europe.
-There’s so much to see and do in Paris.
+Many visitors want to know where should I avoid in Paris?
 Whether you’re visiting Paris in the peak season or off season, these helpful tips can help you plan your trip like a pro!

 While Paris is known to be one of the world’s most expensive cities, there are plenty of ways to have an amazing trip without breaking the bank.